chris-moore11/chore-board/README.md

 # Overview
 Did Bart do it?
 Is it Bart's fault?
 If not Bart, then who?

-It may be tempting to ask these questions, but the sage upon us are those who realize these questions bear no weight in dark times like these.
+It may be tempting to ask these questions, but the sage upon us are those who realize questions bear no weight in dark times like these.
 It matters not whether Bart did it, for we must blame him irregardless.
 It may not be an easy task, but we do not choose our own fate.
 We walk this path because it is the one that has been laid in front of us, and we follow it to its end in search of a justice that never was.

 Curse you Bart.